g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

                 AS path: I
                 Thread: junos-main
 ```
-Note: The route format of MVPN route type 1 is ROUTE-TYPE:ROUTE-DISTINGUISHER:ORIGIN-ROUTER.
-In this route, will contain the PMSI type used, in our case is RSVP-TE.
+Note: The route format for an MVPN route type 1 is ROUTE-TYPE:ROUTE-DISTINGUISHER:ORIGIN-ROUTER.
+This route will contain the PMSI type used; in our case, it's RSVP-TE.
-This route is used for autodiscovery of the MVPN.
-Do you remember the MVPN routes?
+This route is used for the autodiscovery of the MVPN.
+Do you remember the MVPN route types?
 I don't.

-I'll give you a table with the routes:
+Here is a quick table of the route types:

 | Route Type | Name | Who Sends? | Description |
 | - | - | - | - |